-CrimeSolutions is a central, reliable resource to help practitioners and policymakers understand what works in justice-related programs and practices.
-Its purpose is to assist in practical decision making and program implementation by gathering information on specific justice-related programs and practices and reviewing the existing evaluation and meta-analysis research against standard criteria.
+CrimeSolutions is a central resource to help practitioners and policymakers understand what works in justice-related programs and practices.
+Its purpose is to assist in practical decision making and program implementation by gathering information on justice-related programs and practices and reviewing evaluation and meta-analysis research against standard criteria.

 A Program is a specific set of activities carried out according to guidelines to achieve a defined purpose.
 Program profiles on CrimeSolutions tell us whether a specific program was found to achieve its goals when it was carefully evaluated.